mvemjsun/mock_server/README.md

 The core idea behind this tool is having the ability to quickly and easily create mock responses for URLs that respond to HTTP verbs.
 This is achieved by an easy to use user interface that allows a user to specify a URL to mock, set the return HTTP status, headers and last but not the least the response body.
-All this can be achieved relatively quickly if the APIs require minimal client configuration (headers etc).
-The API's that respond with special headers can still be mocked by manually entering the relevant details.
-Images can be served if they are placed in the `public` folder.
-To serve images from custom URLs, the images can be uploaded and the custom
-URLs mocked with ease.
+Images can be served using custom urls defined withing the mock server.
+Facility to upload the images is also provided.
+Mocking also becomes super easy if there are existing API endpoints that return data, this can be just cloned via the GET button on the home page and then modified.

-The cloning feature can be used if there is existing data available that cab be retrieved via HTTP GET requests, this can be quickly cloned into the mock database and then modified according to the mocking needs.
+The cloning feature can be used if there is existing data available that can be retrieved via HTTP GET requests, this can be quickly cloned into the mock database and then modified.

 The Implementation has been experimented and tested on OSX 10.10 and 10.11.
 User interface has been driven using recent versions of Safari (9.1) and Chrome (49.0).